ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 referenced through the ``tsp_exceptions`` variable and programmed into the VBAR\_EL1.
 It caters for the asynchronous handling model.

-The TSP also programs the Secure Physical Timer in the ARM Generic Timer block to raise a periodic interrupt (every half a second) for the purpose of testing interrupt management across all the software components listed in 2.1
+The TSP also programs the Secure Physical Timer in the Arm Generic Timer block to raise a periodic interrupt (every half a second) for the purpose of testing interrupt management across all the software components listed in 2.1